 - Rural model for Safe Routes to School

 - Iowa Food Hub

-Since its origins in 2008, continued growth is noted in all program areas.
-A few of the 2017 FFI Regional Impact results include:
+Since its 2008 origin, continued growth was noted in all program areas.
+In its final year, 2017 FFI Regional Impact results included:

 - A 17% increase in Farm to Early Care and Education program (F2EC) settings from 2016 (70 vs. 60)